mirucon/required-ja/required.md

 *   Non-design related functionality is not allowed.
 (See: [Plugin territory examples](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#plugin-territory))
 *   Demo content may be used to show the user how the options work.
 Use [starter content](https://make.wordpress.org/core/2016/11/30/starter-content-for-themes-in-4-7/), existing content, or installation instructions instead of placeholder content.
 Installation instructions should only be visible to users with the edit\_theme\_options capability, not to visitors.
 *   Showing preview/demo data or manipulating the preview on WordPress.org is not allowed and can result in your user account being terminated.
+*   Adding custom blocks for Gutenberg (the new text editor in WordPress) is not allowed.
+Use a companion plugin instead.

 ## Documentation